SeqGamer/SequenceGameStates/ReadMe.md

 The ’**Show face card graphics**’ checkbox gives you the option of displaying actual face cards on the game board instead of a text and miniature representation of each card face and suit.
 When graphic face cards are shown, the game board does not highlight eligible board squares for cards in your hand (if ‘Show hints’ is checked).

+When playing with card graphics, click on a non-Jack card in your hand and the board will highlight with a yellow star those board squares where the card may be played.

 The ’Connection’ section at the bottom of the screen indicates the connection status with the remote opponent when attempting to connect for the third play mode (i.e., two-player mode).
 In most cases you can ignore this section, unless the ‘Seconds until pause’ counts down to ‘0’.
 In that case, you have the option to either click on ‘Continue’ to resume the connection attempt (assuming your opponent has not fallen asleep or gone to watch the football game) or click on ‘Stop’ to halt the connection attempt.

 Click on the ‘?’ in the upper right corner to get access to this user guide in a browser window.